gvwilson/thirdbit/src/fiction/santas/index.md

 Each team had a mix of flips and tinsels, which Finner quickly learned was
-(a) what flips called prisoners who shared Gran-Granna Tumbly's views and (b) a word best used sparingly, if at all.
+(a) what flips called prisoners who shared Gran-Granna Tumbly's views and (b) a word best used sparingly unless one was looking for a fight.
-Since the areas near Flump Street had been cleaned out, each scavenging expedition required a long walk through ruined streets.
+Since the areas near Flump Street had been cleaned out, each expedition required a long walk through ruined streets.
 After filling their sacks and wagons for an hour or two, they took a few minutes to rest before starting back.
 It was tiring,